 Donna has a BSBA and an MBA in Marketing from Xavier University.

-Jim Nulsen: Director of Business Development
+Jim Nulsen: Vice President, Business Development

 Jim was Scenario Learning's first employee and has worked in nearly every position in the firm except for programming.
 He has often been Scenario Learning's leading salesperson as well as leading the marketing efforts through the initial stages of growth.
 More recently Jim has helped lead the company's growth through partnerships with insurance and workers' compensation providers in his role as Director of Business Development.
 Jim has a BS from Miami University.

-Joel Petersen: Director of Sales
+Joel Petersen: Vice President, Sales

 Joel is an experienced education sales executive who has helped companies consistently exceed revenue goals through direct-to-district selling and strategic distribution partnerships with Apple, Dell, Scantron, BrainPop and many others.
 His philosophy of putting the customer first has helped him establish key relationships with district and state level administrators and key consortia, always delivering solutions that meet their unique needs, with renewal rates of over 95%.
 He was formerly the Vice President of Sales for netTrekker, a startup named to the Inc. 500 list of fastest-growing companies, as well as for Hobsons.
 He holds a BA in Social Science from Carthage College and post-graduate work in School Social Work from the University of Wisconsin-Milwaukee.

-Chuck Phillips: Director of Software Development
+Chuck Phillips: Vice President, Software Development

 is an expert in system architecture and software development.
 He leads